cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_2.md

-# Introduction to SQL Stream Builder
+# Introduction to Apache Iceberg with SQL Stream Builder

-In this module we are going to work with SSB and new capabilities with [Apache Iceberg](https://iceberg.apache.org/).
+In this module we are going to work with SSB and some new capabilities with [Apache Iceberg](https://iceberg.apache.org/) found with CSA 1.11 and CDP 7.1.9.

 ## Initial Setups